TV Tropes Needs Your Help

-Frederik Pohl is an American science fiction writer and editor.
-His first professional publication was in 1937 and he is still active; the novel All the Lives He Led
+Frederik Pohl (1919-2013) was an American science fiction writer and editor.
+His first professional publication was in 1937; his last novel, All the Lives He Led

 , was published in April 2011.
 He also started a blog, which earned him the 2010 Hugo Award

 for Best Fan Writer.
 This was his seventh Hugo, joining one for Best Novel, two for Best Short Story, and three for Best Professional Magazine.
 He is the only person to have won Hugos both for writing and editing.
 He has also won two Nebula Awards

 for Best Novel.
 He was declared a Grand Master of Science Fiction

 His best known solo works are probably the multiple-award-winning Gateway

 (winner of the National Book Award), and Man Plus

 —the two wrote nearly a dozen novels together, including the Starchild

 .
 He also wrote several works with C. M. Kornbluth, including the very famous satire, The Space Merchants

 He was a founder of the famous SF fan group, The Futurians, which also included such future authors as Isaac Asimov